Mike Sullivan (Canadian politician): Background

-Sullivan was born in Detroit, Michigan but grew up in Windsor, Ontario.
-Sullivan graduated from the University of Toronto with a Bachelor of Science degree in 1973.
-From February 1974 to November 1984, Sullivan worked for Canadian Broadcasting Corporation (CBC) where he was radio master control operator.
-From 1984 until his election to the House of Commons in 2011, Sullivan was a national representative for the National Association of Broadcast Employees and Technicians (NABET) and later the Communications Energy and Paperworkers (CEP) where he worked with CBC, Sun Media and Torstar newspapers.
+Born in Detroit, Michigan, Sullivan grew up in Windsor, Ontario.
+He graduated from the University of Toronto with a Bachelor of Science degree in 1973.
+From February 1974 to November 1984, he worked for Canadian Broadcasting Corporation (CBC) where he was radio master control operator.
+From 1984 until his election to the House of Commons in 2011, Sullivan was a national representative for the National Association of Broadcast Employees and Technicians (NABET) and later the Communications Energy and Paperworkers (CEP), where he worked with CBC as well as Sun Media and Torstar newspapers.

 Politics

-Sullivan ran for the NDP in York South—Weston in the 2008 federal election.
+Sullivan first ran for the NDP in York South—Weston in the 2008 federal election.
 He lost to Liberal incumbent Alan Tonks by 6,430 votes.
 He ran again in 2011, this time defeating Tonks by 2,580 votes.

 He served as the NDP's Deputy Critic for Housing and Disability Issues in the 41st Canadian Parliament.
 In the 2015 election, Sullivan lost his seat to Liberal candidate Ahmed Hussen by 7,622 votes.

+After losing his seat, he endorsed Charlie Angus in the 2017 New Democratic Party leadership election.